krasic/draft-krasic-quic-hpack/draft-krasic-quic-hpack.md

 * then encoding epoch increments for every new header encoded.

-* the mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknolwedgments to determine when the commit epoch can advance, that is when the highest in-order acknowledged encode epoch has increased.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*
+* the mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknolwedgments to determine when `commit_epoch` can advance, that is when the highest in-order acknowledged encode epoch has increased.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*

-* the mapping layer coordinates with packet writing to manange space available for header blocks, and increments the packet epoch at packet boundaries.
+* the mapping layer coordinates with packet writing to manange space available for header blocks, and advances the packet epoch at packet boundaries.
   *Although sub-optimal, an simpler implementation could ignore packet boundaries and hold that `packet epoch == encode epoch`.*